 Surface water flooding occurs when the amount of rain falling on an area is too great for the drains or the ground to cope with.
 Surface water flooding can be difficult to predict and can cause flash flooding.
 There is a history of surface water flooding in parts of Leicester and you can find out below what Leicester City Council have put together to tackle surface water flooding.

 Flooding from sewers is caused when pipes fill up and cannot take any more water.
-This can happen when the pipes are too small or have not been designed to carry sewage and lots of rain water or when there is a blockage in a pipe.
+This can happen when the pipes are too small or have not been designed to carry sewage in addition to large amounts of rain water.
+Sewer flooding can also occur when there is a blockage in a pipe.
 Sewer flooding has occurred in Leicester and is reported to and acted on by Severn Trent Water Ltd.

 Groundwater flooding occurs as a result of water rising up through the ground from underground stores such as aquifers or natural springs.
 This type of flooding tends to occur after a very long period of sustained high rainfall and can affect low lying areas.
 In Leicester this includes areas on the flood plain of the River Soar.